xijiang/aabg/README.md

-# aab
+# Introduction
-Algorithms for Animal Breeding
+This is a collection of Algorithms for Animal Breeding and genetics